NY Spine Medicine

 Please be prepared to discuss any medications that you are currently on with our physician, or bring you medication bottles with you to your appointment.

-Discectomy is generally performed in an Ambulatory Surgery Center (ASC) or local surgery center, where we're able to offer I.V. sedation and monitoring by a nurse.
+Discectomy is generally performed in an ambulatory surgery center (ASC) or local surgery center, where we're able to offer IV sedation and monitoring by a nurse.

-Once you arrive, you will be given an I.V. and a light sedative, if desired and appropriate.
+Once you arrive, you will be given an IV and a light sedative, if desired and appropriate.

 Your physician will review all current prescriptions, MRIs, x-rays and reports.